iyeme-dev/bella_stores/README.md

 ## CONTACT_MESSAGE
 The Contact Message table stores messages submitted through the site’s contact or support form.
 Messages may optionally be linked to a registered user, but also support guest submissions.
 Each record includes sender details, subject, message content, and a timestamp, enabling administrators to manage customer enquiries and provide support efficiently.

+### Relationship
+User → ContactMessage
+Type: One-to-Many (1 → N)
+- One User can submit many ContactMessages
+- Each ContactMessage belongs to one User
+- The relationship is optional (user can be NULL for guest messages)

 | Key        | Name       | Type          | Extra Info                    |
 | ---------- | ---------- | ------------- | ----------------------------- |